We Found Love: North America

-With "We Found Love" becoming Rihanna's eleventh number-one single on the US Billboard Hot 100 chart, the singer was tied with Whitney Houston in third place amongst females with the most number one singles on the chart, behind Madonna (12) and Mariah Carey (18 at the time).
+With "We Found Love" becoming Rihanna's eleventh number 1 single on the US Billboard Hot 100 chart, the singer was tied with Whitney Houston in third place amongst females with the most number 1 singles on the chart, behind Madonna (12) and Mariah Carey (18 at the time).

 In the United States, the song debuted on the Billboard Hot 100 chart on September 28, 2011, at number 16.
-"We Found Love" became the singer's fourth highest debut on the chart out of her 31 Hot 100 chart entries, with the highest being her collaboration with Eminem, "Love the Way You Lie", which debuted at number two in July 2010.
-The following week, "We Found Love" rose to number nine, giving Rihanna the record for a solo artist to have amassed twenty top-ten singles in the history of the Billboard Hot 100 chart in the shortest amount of time.
+"We Found Love" became the singer's fourth highest debut on the chart out of her 31 Hot 100 chart entries, with the highest being her collaboration with Eminem, "Love the Way You Lie", which debuted at number 2 in July 2010.
+The following week, "We Found Love" rose to number 9, giving Rihanna the record for a solo artist to have amassed twenty top-ten singles in the history of the Billboard Hot 100 chart in the shortest amount of time.
 Rihanna achieved the feat in a time span of six years and four months, surpassing the record previously held by Madonna who managed the achievement in a time span of six years and nine months.
-In its sixth week on the chart, the song reached number one, giving Rihanna her eleventh number-one single and Calvin Harris his first number-one single in the United States and making him the first British dance DJ to top the Billboard Hot 100 and the first Scottish solo act to top the chart since Lulu's "To Sir with Love" in 1967. thus tying her with Whitney Houston in fifth place for the highest number of number-one singles in the 53-year history of the chart, behind The Beatles (20), Mariah Carey (19), Michael Jackson (13), and a fourth place tie between Madonna and The Supremes (both with 12).
-Rihanna also tied with Houston as the female artists with the third most number-one singles on the chart, behind Carey and Madonna.
-"We Found Love" spent 10 non-consecutive weeks at the top of the Billboard Hot 100, surpassing "Umbrella" as Rihanna's longest number-one single in the country, and was the longest-running number one of 2011.
+In its sixth week on the chart, the song reached number 1, giving Rihanna her eleventh number 1 single and Calvin Harris his first number 1 single in the United States and making him the first British dance DJ to top the Billboard Hot 100 and the first Scottish solo act to top the chart since Lulu's "To Sir with Love" in 1967.
+Rihanna also then tied the record with Whitney Houston in fifth place for the highest number of chart-topping singles in the fifty-three-year history of the chart, behind the Beatles (20), Mariah Carey (19), Michael Jackson (13), and a fourth place tie between Madonna and the Supremes (both with 12).
+Rihanna also then tied the record with Houston as the female artists with the third most number 1 singles on the chart, behind Carey and Madonna.
+"We Found Love" spent ten non-consecutive weeks at the top of the Billboard Hot 100, surpassing "Umbrella" as Rihanna's longest number 1 single in the country, and was the longest-running number 1 of 2011.
 It was certified nine times platinum by the Recording Industry Association of America (RIAA) for shipping more than 9 million copies.
 As of June 2015, the song has sold 5.4 million digital copies in the US.
 On August 1, 2013, Billboard announced that "We Found Love" is the 24th biggest Hot 100 hit of all time in the chart's 55-year history.